co-cart/co-cart/readme.txt

 == Upgrade Notice ==

-= 3.10.0 =
+= 3.10.2 =

-* Fixed a few important bugs and applied some improvements.
+* Light maintenance.
+See changelog for details.